 At this morning’s playdate, a little girl was on a mission to eat all the snacks.
 Her mom nervously laughed and was like, “you’d swear I didn’t feed her this morning!
 I promise, she had a full breakfast- eggs, sausage, hash browns- from scratch mind you- and she ate them all.”

-And I swear to God, the entire playdate came to a screeching halt.
+And I swear, the entire playdate came to a screeching halt.

 “UM, DID YOU JUST SAY YOU MADE FREAKING HASH BROWNS FROM SCRATCH?”

 There was a quick moment of silence and then Christine, being Christine, initiated a slow clap while the mama blushed and pretty much immediately started backtracking.

 “Well they were actually kind of easy.
 It wasn’t a big deal.
 And I don’t do it all the time.
 I happened to have time this morning.”

 When did it become embarrassing to have yourself together?